axbat952/ads/README.md

 Every module under `src/lib` is pure: all I/O goes through injected functions.
-That is what makes the engine testable without a network or a browser.

-## Privacy

-The extension requests one permission, `storage`, and runs only on `*.twitch.tv`.
-It never reads, stores or transmits your credentials: backup requests are anonymous by construction, carrying nothing beyond the public player Client-ID.

-That is not only a privacy choice — it works better.
-Measured on one channel, at the same instant, on the same preroll: with identity headers attached, eleven candidates out of eleven came back stitched; without them, a clean feed was found.
-Twitch ties the request to the same viewer and serves the same campaign everywhere, whereas a backup feed exists precisely to look like a different viewer.

-## Notes

-This is a personal project, published in case it is useful.
-Twitch changes these internals regularly: the persisted GraphQL query hash, the playlist paths and the set of usable `playerType` values are all moving targets, and any of them can break the extension without warning.
+That is what makes the engine testable without a network or a browser. set of usable `playerType` values are all moving targets, and any of them can break the extension without warning.